Last Updated on September 28, 2023

 By Jim Ferri

-Through all the years I’ve been traveling around Europe, one of my greatest joys continues to be walking about Paris.
-There are so many places to visit, I never tire of the city.
+Through all the years I’ve traveled around Europe, one of my greatest joys continues to be walking about Paris.
+There are so many places to visit; I never tire of the city.

 I know, however, that many travelers don’t have the luxury of spending a week or two in the French capital.
-Many of us, myself included, cram so much into a European trip that we wind up spending only 2 days in the city.
+Many of us, myself included, cram so much into a European trip that we spent only 2 days in the city.

 That’s not an altogether bad thing, however.